dougshidong/PHiLiP/INSTALL.md

 ~~~~
 ctest -L EULER
 ~~~~
-For a complete list of available labels see the following [CMakeList.txt file](./tests/CMakeLists.txt), located in `./tests/` for documentation.
+For a complete list of available labels see the following [markdown file](./tests/CTEST_LABELS.md) located in `./tests/` for documentation.

 If you have any questions, feel free to contact me.